Mexican Chorizo and Corn Soup

 - In drippings, saute onion and red and poblano peppers over medium heat until tender, 8-10 minutes.
 Add garlic; cook and stir 1 minute.
 Stir in flour and seasonings until blended; cook and stir 3 minutes.
 Gradually stir in broth.

 - Add potatoes and corn; bring to a boil.
 Reduce heat; simmer, uncovered, until potatoes are tender, 10-15 minutes.
 Stir in sour cream and chorizo; heat through.
-Serve with cheese and cilantro.
-Yield: 10 servings (3-1/2 quarts).
+If desired, serve with cheese and cilantro.

-Originally published as Mexican Chorizo and Corn Soup in Simple & Delicious August/September 2017
+Originally published as Mexican Chorizo & Corn Chowder in Simple & Delicious August/September 2017